Big Salmon River Suspension Bridge

 Big Salmon River Suspension Bridge is a suspension footbridge in New Brunswick, Canada.
-It measures 84m in length.
-It spans the Big Salmon River, a small river which flows into the Bay of Fundy near St. Martins, New Brunswick.
+It was built in 1974 and measures 84m in length.
+It spans the Big Salmon River, a small river which flows into the Bay of Fundy near Fundy-St. Martins.

+The suspension bridge can be accessed by the Suspension Bridge Trail.
+This trail begins at the Fundy Trail Parkway parking area P8 near the Mitchell Franklin Bridge.

 History

 Before the suspension bridge was built, a covered bridge existed in its place.